Château de Chaumont (La Serre-Bussière-Vieille)

-Château de Chaumont is a château currently undergoing extensive restoration.
-It is in Chaumont, straddling the municipalities of Mainsat and La Serre-Bussière-Vieille, in the Creuse department of the Nouvelle-Aquitaine region in central France.

-The path leading to the château (rue de Chaumont) lies within the town of Mainsat, while the building itself is situated in the neighbouring town of La Serre-Bussière-Vieille.
+Château de Chaumont is a 19th‑century château in Chaumont, straddling the municipalities of Mainsat and La Serre-Bussière-Vieille, in the Creuse department of the Nouvelle-Aquitaine region in central France.
+It is currently undergoing extensive restoration.
+The access road (rue de Chaumont) lies within Mainsat, while the building itself stands in the neighbouring commune of La Serre-Bussière-Vieille.